wywy-vietnam/general/welcome/welcome2-1.md

 ## BRONZE-TIER
 Start tier, this is where everyone starts from.

+## Purpose-Main
+To use English as much as you can everyday make you better getting communication skills.

-### Purpose
+### Score
+Score is

-To eliminate the fear of watching English content.
+#### To eliminate the fear of watching English content.
-- Score 1/10: Just try to watch.
+1. Just try to watch.
 I enjoyed watching the YouTube content.
-- Score 2/10: I searched for YouTube content related to English for later viewing.
+2. I searched for YouTube content related to English for later viewing.
-- Score 3/10: Just try to watch business or development.
+3. Just try to watch business or development.
-- Score 4/10: Translate Youtube content
+4. Translate Youtube content
 Whether it was YouTube content, replies, blogs, articles, or anything else, I understood 90 percent of it.

-The purpose is to eliminate the fear of learning English content.<br>
+B. The purpose is to eliminate the fear of learning English content.<br>
-_->At least you should use English over 1hour._

 - Score 5/10: I had the knowledge, but I used my native language.
 I watched study content related to development or business then gained knowledge from English content.
 I need to use my native language in some cases since some concepts are new to me.

-The aim is to remove the fear of communicating in English with others.<br>
+3. The aim is to remove the fear of communicating in English with others.<br>
-_->At least you should use English over 2hour._

 - Score 6/10: Communicated by using English.
 - Score 7/10: Just Write the article.